zitadel/zitadel/CONTRIBUTING.md

 ### API Definitions

-Ensure the provided code meets the [offical style guide](https://developers.google.com/protocol-buffers/docs/style).
+Ensure the provided code meets the [official style guide](https://developers.google.com/protocol-buffers/docs/style).

 The following docker command builds the grpc stub into the correct folders: